wizmo2/squeezelite-esp32/README.md

 ```
 channel=0..7,scale=<scale>,cells=<2|3>[,atten=<0|1|2|3>]
 ```
 NB: Set parameter to empty to disable battery reading.
-For well-known configuration, this is ignored (except for SqueezeAMP where number of cells is required)
+For named configurations (SqueezeAMP, Muse ...), this is ignored (except for SqueezeAMP where number of cells is required)

 # Configuration